EDP Renovaveis Seeks to Boost Growth in Asia through Direct Renewable Power Sales to Japanese and Korean Companies

 Currently, the Asia-Pacific region constitutes only 5% of EDP's total energy portfolio.
 However, the company has made significant strides in boosting its power generation capacity in Asia through notable investments in renewable energy projects in Vietnam and the acquisition of solar firm Sunseap.
 As a result, its Asia power generation capacity has grown 25-fold in just one year, reaching 712 megawatts (MW).

-EDPR's future plans include expanding its presence in , China, Vietnam, and Singapore, with a focus on replicating its successful operations in Singapore.
+EDPR's future plans include expanding its presence in Australia, , Vietnam, and Singapore, with a focus on replicating its successful operations in Singapore.
 In Singapore, the company supplies green energy to Meta, Amazon, and Microsoft.

 The lack of well-defined regulations and policies on fiscal support for renewables in many Asian countries, unlike Europe and the U.S., poses a challenge.
 Miguel Stilwell d'Andrade, the CEO of EDP and EDPR, emphasized the importance of establishing a clear regulatory framework to facilitate long-term investments.
 He noted that countries with links to grid networks and mechanisms like auctions, which enable long-term power supply agreements, would benefit from increased investments in renewable energy.